pereznetworks/A-Gallery-App-using-React-and-Server-side-routes-/README.md

   - tried using the route with a param:
     - /nav:navlinkslabel, testing for props.match.params.navlinkslabel
-      - this resulted in nav component making non-stop api-calls other attempts reached max limit for setting state, plus these are async
+      - this resulted in nav component making non-stop api-calls
+      - other methods reached max limit for setting state, plus these are async

   - finally decided to load nav link photo once....
     - after the app loads components, at beginning of app